maxhardt/news/README.md

 # End-to-end news classification

-Repository for training and serving a news classifier.
+Repository for end-to-end training and serving a news classifier.

 - Uses the [News Aggregator Dataset](https://www.kaggle.com/uciml/news-aggregator-dataset) to train a headline classifier.